 Download the Log Analytics gateway

-Get the latest version of the Log Analytics gateway Setup file from either Microsoft Download Center (Download Link) or the Azure portal.
+Get the latest version of the Log Analytics gateway Setup file from Microsoft Download Center (Download Link).

 Install Log Analytics gateway using setup wizard

 To install a gateway using the setup wizard, follow these steps.

 From the destination folder, double-click Log Analytics gateway.msi.

 On the License Agreement page, select I accept the terms in the License Agreement to agree to the Microsoft Software License Terms, and then select Next.

 a.
 Enter the TCP port number to be used for the gateway.
 Setup uses this port number to configure an inbound rule on Windows Firewall.
 The default value is 8080.
 The valid range of the port number is 1 through 65535.
 If the input does not fall into this range, an error message appears.

 b.
 If the server where the gateway is installed needs to communicate through a proxy, enter the proxy address where the gateway needs to connect.
 For example, enter